 Educated at Skolen for Boligindretning (Danish Design School) in 1987, I have had the privilege of being employed at a number of studios in various countries.
 Here I have worked with professionals from different cultures and professions.
-I was connected to Evenden ApS.
-We were concept architects, developing shopping centres in many European countries.
-Evenden provided final solutions to master planning, facade design, interior design, signage and graphics, as well as the design of custom fittings and furniture.
+I am connected to Evenden ApS.
+We are concept architects, developing shopping centres in many European countries.
+Evenden provides final solutions to master planning, facade design, interior design, signage and graphics, as well as the design of custom fittings and furniture.

 In my work, I use:

 AutoCad, 3DS Max, Google SketchUp, Adobe CS, Microsoft Office and other software

 1998 - 1999: Lena Bjerres Tegnestue, Copenhagen.
 Denmark

 1993 - 1998: Engineer's Office, Design Division, Dubai